-New federal and provincial legislation will take effect on October 17, 2018 to legalize the possession/use/production of cannabis for recreational purposes in private residences.
+New federal and provincial legislation came into effect on October 17, 2018 to legalize the possession/use/production of cannabis for recreational purposes in private residences.

 As part of the Condominium Authority of Ontario’s (CAO) mandate to provide general information on emerging issues that affect condominium communities across Ontario, the following is an overview of Ontario’s cannabis legalization framework and options available to condominium corporations under the Condominium Act, 1998 (the Act).

-Once proclaimed, Ontario’s Cannabis Act, 2017 will allow condominium occupants, aged 19 years and older, to:
+The federal Cannabis Act allows condominium occupants, aged 19 years and older, to:

-The Cannabis Act, 2017 strictly prohibits, under Section 11 (2) (d), the smoking of cannabis in any indoor common area of a condominium, including parking garages, party or entertainment rooms, laundry facilities, lobbies and exercise areas.
+The Smoke-Free Ontario Act, 2017 explicitly prohibits the smoking of cannabis in any indoor common area of a condominium, including parking garages, party or entertainment rooms, laundry facilities, lobbies and exercise areas (under section 12 (1)).

 Should a condominium corporation decide to further manage the use/production of recreational cannabis, the approach would be similar to how corporations already manage other issues, such as those related to tobacco smoking or service animals.